stack-lane/BootcampX/Assignments/Assignment 011.md

 - Ensure good coding practices.
 - Consider using [Zustand](https://zustand-demo.pmnd.rs) (rather than `useState`) if you'd require state management.

-> In order to create your portfolio, you may consider referencing https://kabirasani.com.
+> In order to create your portfolio, you may consider referencing this [repository](https://github.com/emmabostian/developer-portfolios).